Embark in Longyearbyen, Spitsbergen

 14th of July Glacier, Krossfjord, SpitsbergenToday plan to take a Zodiac tour to the sparkling 14th of July Glacier at Krossfjord.
 Weather permitting, you may land right on the glacier for an unparalleled walking tour.

 Victoria IslandWe will explore Victoria Island with its large population of walruses.
 Naturalists are not the only creatures attracted here by these Arctic animals - polar bears visit the area frequently to have their “walrus dinner”.
-We hope to meet them both here while cruising near on our Zodiacs.
+We hope to meet them both here while cruising nearby on our Zodiacs.

 Bell Island / Cape Flora, Nordbrook Island, Franz Josef Land